Data Harmonisation and Interoperability

 Phase 3: Validate -- Check integrated data for consistency, completeness, and plausibility.
 Validation includes:

 Validation should generate exception reports that flag issues for resolution.
-The quality assurance framework in TG-0.7 Quality Assurance provides detailed validation procedures.
+The quality assurance framework in TG-0.7 Quality Assurance Principles provides detailed validation procedures.

 Phase 4: Integrate -- Compile validated data into accounting tables.
 Integration produces: